vkoves/vkoves.github.io/_posts/2022-06-04-stop-climate-change-by-ditching-natural-gas.md

 {% include linkedHeading.html heading="Most US electricity comes from natural gas anyway 🙄" level=3 %}

 Alright, alright, no need for the eye roll!
-There's a few things to unpack here, but let's start with the face value argument here - that if the electric grid is mostly natural gas, there's no point switching to electric appliances.
+There's a few things to unpack here, but let's start with the face value argument - that if the electric grid is mostly natural gas, there's no point switching to electric appliances.
 This isn't true for one simple reason - a giant gas power plant is going to be much more efficient at converting natural gas into energy than your home stove, and electric stoves lose less energy than gas stoves.